-The Mammut Ride Short RAS 28L looks like most like normal ski packs.
+The Mammut Ride Short Ride Removable looks like most like normal ski packs.
 It has a nice fleece-lined goggle pocket and a zippered internal pocket for keys or other easily lost items.
-The snow safety pocket is well laid out but it is a little on the small side.
+The snow safety pocket is well laid out, but it is a little on the small side.
 It will fit everything you need as long as your shovel handle or probe isn't too long.
 The RAS part of the pack or Removable Airbag System is great because it means you can drop around a pound and a half from your pack if you go out on a lower danger day, spring skiing or to use it as a more traditional pack in the summer.

-Some other small downsides to the Mammut Ride Short RAS 28L are that it has no waist belt pockets and the airbag system eats into the pack volume.
+Some other small downsides to the Mammut Short Ride Removable 28L are that it has no waist belt pockets and the airbag system eats into the pack volume.
 This pack only felt a little more spacious than the Patrol 24, around the same as the Float 22, and not nearly as big as the Snowpulse Lite 35 or the Backcountry Access Float 32.

-Mammut Ride Short RAS 28L along with the slightly bigger Ride RAS 30L is probably the best pack to carry a snowboard, being just a little bit better than the North Face Patrol ABS 24.
-For skiers who like A-Framing there skis the Mammut Ride Short RAS 28L excels, while there is some debate as to carrying them in this style possibly effecting airbag deployment, the Ride RAS 30L gives you the option.
+Mammut Ride Short Ride Removable 28L along with the slightly bigger Ride RAS 30L is probably the best pack to carry a snowboard, being just a little bit better than the North Face Patrol ABS 24.
+For skiers who like A-Framing their skis, the Mammut Ride Short RAS 28L excels.
+While there is some debate as to carrying them in this style possibly effecting airbag deployment, the Ride RAS 30L gives you the option.
 The Ride RAS 30L was a little below average at carrying skis diagonally did an okay but not great job, offering a slightly awkward to use straps that we had the skis slipping down after long booters.

-The Ride-ability of each pack is how we felt they carried and moved with us while skiing and snowboarding.
-We thought the back panel and Y shaped support stay offered a nice combination of freedom of movement and support the Mammut Ride Short RAS 28L did have one draw back.
-We didn't like was how far out the pack stuck from our back, we think it mad the pack feel more cumbersome than several other packs we tested.
-The shoulder straps also just fit most of our users okay, they weren't bad, but they weren't great.
-The Ride-ability and the small safety gear pocket were the things that kept it from winning an award.
+The downhill performance or "ride-ability" of each pack is how we felt they carried and moved with us while skiing and snowboarding.
+We thought the back panel and Y-shaped support stay offered a nice combination of freedom of movement and support.
+The Mammut Ride Short Removable did have one drawback - we didn't like how far out the pack stuck from our back, we think it mad the pack feel more cumbersome than several other packs we tested.
+The shoulder straps also just fit most of our users okay - they weren't bad, but they weren't great.
+The ride-ability and the small safety gear pocket were the things that kept it from winning an award.

 Overall Cost Breakdown

 The cost of airbag packs can be confusing because some manufacturers include the cartridge in the price.
-Some companies sell options without the airbag system or base unit so make sure you know what you are buying.
-With the Mammut Ride Short RAS 28L the pack is $700 and the canister is $200.
-Buying them together you will often see it priced around $875 offering a small discount.
+Some companies sell options without the airbag system or base unit, so make sure you know what you are buying.
+With the Ride Short Removable, the pack is $700 and the canister is $200.
+Buying them together you will often see it priced around $875, offering a small discount.
 The advantage of the RAS system is once you have the canister and the airbag system is each additional pack is only around $300.

-The Mammut Ride Short RAS 28L checks in at 6lbs 6 oz,exactly the same as the Ride RAS 30L.
+The Mammut Ride Short Ride Removable 28L checks in at 6lbs 6 oz,exactly the same as the Ride Removable Airbag 30L.
 That is on the lighter side of airbag packs on the market and is lighter than average for the 30 liter volume range, especially when you take into consideration it has a modular airbag system.
 That was nearly a pound lighter than our Editors' Choice the Black Diamond Halo 28 JetForce, which checked in at 7lbs 3 ounces.

-The people who will enjoy the Ride Short RAS the most are shorter framed men, kids and women who struggle to find an airbag pack that fits them.
-The Mammut Ride Short RAS 28L is a versatile pack that will preform well both as a day touring pack that could likely pull off a light weight hut to hut trip but is also rides well enough that it is a solid heli, cat and side-country pack.
+The people who will enjoy the Short Ride Removable 28L the most are shorter-framed men and women, and kids who struggle to find an airbag pack that fits them.
+The Mammut Ride Short RAS 28L is a versatile pack that will perform well both as a day touring pack that could likely pull off a lightweight hut-to-hut trip, but also rides well enough that it is a solid heli, cat and side-country pack.

 — Ian Nicholson